How to Promote a Music Video A Modern Artist's Guide

 Paid ads on platforms like Instagram and YouTube aren't just about chasing vanity metrics; they're about surgical precision.
 Instead of hoping for the best, you can serve your video directly to people who already love artists with a similar sound.
 It’s one of the most direct ways to get your music video in front of a warm audience.

 You don't need a massive budget to get started.
-Even 10 per day can create a noticeable ripple effect if you're smart about it.
+Even $5 to $10 per day can create a noticeable ripple effect if you're smart about it.
 The secret is defining your audience with almost obsessive detail.

 This targeted approach means your money is actually working for you, building a genuine fanbase instead of just racking up empty views from people who will never listen again.